rafaelcrz/android_scroll_endless/README.md

 This project is a EndlessScroll for using on RecyclerView

-Execute the sample in app folder

 ## Preview

-*The ProgressDialog is optional.
+*The ProgressDialog is optional

 ![Sample](screen_gif.gif)

+This project has a sample

 ## Usage